rdtricky/stagg/README.md

 #### Misc

+- Discord bot most kills in a game
 - Sign ups seem to double create
 - chartjs-node to draw charts for Discord bot
 - Create roles for Discord servers (eg: "@2+ KD")